Baked Gnocchi with Sausage

 Jump to Recipe

 This Baked Gnocchi with Sausage is a quick and easy one-pot meal.
-It has a creamy sauce made with sauteed onions, Italian sausage, garlic and spinach, baked until tender and bubbly.
+It has a creamy sauce made with pillowy gnocchi, sautéed onions, Italian sausage, garlic, and spinach, baked until tender and bubbly.

-If you love Italian sausage, try my Italian Sausage Soup recipe or my Sausage Orzo Soup next!
+If you love Italian sausage, try my Italian Sausage Soup recipe, this Creamy Italian Sausage Pasta, or my Sausage Orzo Soup next!

 • Italian Sausage: just use your favorite variety.
-Sweet or spicy will add tons of delicious flavor.
+Sweet or spicy Italian sausage will add tons of delicious flavor!
+You can use Italian sausage links and remove the casings or buy ground sausage to make things easier.

 • Onion and Garlic: a classic combination to create a flavor base.
 Use freshly chopped garlic for the best flavor.